The difference between antigen and antibody is mainly due to the following factors like functional role, specificity factor and foreignness.

 - B- lymphocytes

 Immunoglobulin or Ig: It is a class of proteins, which are present in the blood plasma of the immune system, and functions as an antibody.
 All antibody can be immunoglobulins, but all immunoglobulins cannot be an antibody.
 There are five classes of immunoglobulins; IgG, IgM, IgA, IgD and IgE.

 |Constitution||80% of total Ig||10-15%||5-10%||0.2%||0.1%|

 |Location||Blood, lymph, intestine||Body secretions, blood, lymph||Blood, lymph, |

 |Role||Production of complement protein, also involved in neutralization, agglutination||Provides localized protection in external secretions||Involved in production of complement protein, agglutination||Act as b- cell receptor||Involved in hypersensitive reactions|

 |Half life||23 days||6-8 days||5 days||3days||2days|

 Humoral immunity: Antibodies direct the humoral or antibody-mediated immunity.
-In this kind of immunity, the antibodies formed by the plasma cells perform following activities like phagocytosis, opsonisation, neutralisation etc.
+In this type, the antibodies formed by the plasma cells perform the following activities like phagocytosis, opsonisation, and neutralisation etc.